jmerc141/batterypy/README.md

 ## Requirements
 ```
-Use pip or package manager to install:
+Use pip or package manager to install requirements.txt
-wmi matplotlib tkinter
+On linux make sure python-tk and idle3 are installed (apt)
 ```
 ## Build:
 ### Windows: